 over 3 years by pete 5 / 5Sezincote is somewhere I had been meaning to visit for years!

-about 4 years by Charlotte 5 / 5This is a really wonderful garden - quite different from any other you'll find here in the Cotswolds.
+over 4 years by Charlotte 5 / 5This is a really wonderful garden - quite different from any other you'll find here in the Cotswolds.
 The Mughal-inspired house design provided inspiration for the Brighton Pavilion and the gardens are inspirational in their own way, with a classic Canal garden in front of the house; and a water garden at the entrance.
 There are many fine trees here and a fine selection of water-loving plants.
 The garden looks good throughout the open season, and is particularly lovely in the autumn.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.